 One great way to promote sales of your e-book is to create an affiliate program so that others can promote your product using their own unique affiliate links.
 If someone purchases the e-book via their affiliate link, they get a cut, usually in the range of 20-50%.
 It’s a great way to help promote your e-book because your affiliates can reach people that you might not have been able to.
 They have their own email lists, twitter followers and readers that they can reach, that you probably wouldn’t have been able to.
 For my e-book I reached out to a bunch of other bloggers that I knew, offering a free copy of the e-book, and asking them to promote it.

-Create a set of banner ads, and text link ads that they can use to promote your product – and of course, make sure to pay your affiliates on time or they won’t promote your product.
+Create a set of banner ads that they can use to promote your product – and of course, make sure to pay your affiliates on time or they won’t promote your product.

 Some good affiliate program options: